 100% Satisfaction Guarantee

 Our goal is to make you happy.
 If you are not 100% satisfied within the first year, we will do whatever it takes to remedy the situation.
 If you are still not yet satisfied with us, we will remove the system we installed and give you a refund.
-In the last 10 years we’ve never had to refund any money.
+In the last 10 years we have never had to refund any money.
 We take our guarantee seriously, and do whatever it takes to make you happy.

 3° Degree Guarantee